2013 El Reno tornado: Intensity

 The intensity of the tornado has been a subject of internal debate within the National Oceanic and Atmospheric Administration.
-The agency utilizes the Enhanced Fujita Scale to rate and assess tornado intensity based on the damage left behind.
+The agency uses the Enhanced Fujita Scale to rate and assess tornado intensity based on the damage left behind.
 This excludes the use of supplementary measurements, such as those from mobile radar, in concluding a tornado's intensity.
 Initially receiving an official EF3 rating based on damage, the El Reno tornado was subsequently upgraded to a radar-estimated EF5 rating, the highest on the scale, based on data from a mobile radar.
 The University of Oklahoma's RaXPol mobile Doppler weather radar, positioned at a nearby overpass, measured winds preliminarily analyzed as in excess of 296 mph.
 These winds are considered the second-highest ever measured worldwide, just shy of the 321 mph recorded during the 1999 Bridge Creek–Moore tornado.